bclasky1539/noakcalculator/README.md

 # noakcalculator
 noakcalculator project

 This Java program provides a high-precision scientific calculator.
+This uses Edsger Dijkstra's Shunting-Yard Algorithm.

-## Which operations does the calculator peform?
+## Which operations does the calculator perform?

 -   **Operators**:
       - addition